Hallda97/Hallda97.github.io/_posts/2021-10-05-How_Safe_Is_Safe_Enough.md

 ## Head Injury ##
 An Abriviated Injury Scale (AIS) was developed by emergency room physicians to quantify the severity of injuries to specific body parts such as the head.
+These range from AIS1 which is a minor head injury to an AIS5 which is a critical head injury

 AIS code | Severity
 ------------ | -------------